Do Seniors Ever Fully Stop Paying Property Taxes In Utah?

 • Widow/Widower Exemption: no age requirement

-It’s crucial to remember that in Utah, There is no set age where seniors stop paying property taxes entirely.
+It’s crucial to remember that in Utah, there is no set age at which seniors stop paying property taxes entirely.

 Relief is instead based on property ownership, financial necessity, income, and limitation status.